 The LHU Board meetings are open to the public.
-A community comment section is an item on the agenda, and anyone is welcome to address the Board.
+A community comment section is one of the first items on the agenda, and anyone is welcome to address the Board.
 Advance notice is appreciated, but not required.
 In the interest of time management, the President of the Board reserves the right to limit the time granted to each individual, so that the regularly scheduled Board business can be conducted.
 For more extensive discussions, including those where a Board decision is requested, please contact the LHU board to request time on the agenda.
-If you would like to contact individual board members, please visit Sterling's website for board members contact information.
+If you would like to contact individual board members, please see Meet the Board page on the school's website for board members contact information.